maarten-pennings/howto/c64mempart/readme.md

 one partition, run the BASIC app, stop it, switch to another partition, and run that BASIC app, switch back, etc.

-Think of a use-case where we have an app writing files an app reading those files.
+Think of a use-case where we have one app writing files anothrt app reading those files.
 We could have one partition where we develop the app that writes files to disk.
 A second partition has some standard app that performs hex-dumps of disk files; we use that to debug what the first app has written.
 Partition three has the